Southern Reach Series: Influences

 VanderMeer has said that the main inspiration for Area X was a hike through St. Marks National Wildlife Refuge.
 However, he has also said that dreams inspired such elements as the writing in the tower from Annihilation.
 Moreover, VanderMeer has cited a number of books as having an influence on Southern Reach such as The Other Side of the Mountain by Michel Bernanos.

 Release

-The trilogy was released in quick succession over an 8-month period in what has been called an innovative "Netflix-inspired strategy".
-The strategy helped the trilogy's second and third books reach the New York Times Best Seller list and established VanderMeer as "one of the most forward-thinking authors of the decade".
+The original trilogy was released in quick succession over an eight-month period in what has been called an innovative "Netflix-inspired strategy".
+The strategy helped the series' second and third books reach the New York Times Best Seller list and established VanderMeer as "one of the most forward-thinking authors of the decade".

 Reception

 The series was positively received by critics.
-Slate called the trilogy one of "the most uncompromising — yet most rewarding — genre series", while author Stephen King called it "creepy and fascinating".
-Writing about the final book, Acceptance, The New York Times said "VanderMeer has created an immersive and wonderfully realized world", and that the trilogy as a whole is a "pure reading pleasure".
+Slate called the original trilogy one of "the most uncompromising — yet most rewarding — genre series", while author Stephen King called it "creepy and fascinating".
+Writing about the third book, Acceptance, The New York Times said "VanderMeer has created an immersive and wonderfully realized world", and that the trilogy as a whole is a "pure reading pleasure".
 Annihilation won the Nebula and Shirley Jackson Awards for Best Novel.
-The entire trilogy was also named a finalist for the 2015 World Fantasy Award and the 2016 Kurd-Laßwitz-Preis.
+The original trilogy was also named a finalist for the 2015 World Fantasy Award and the 2016 Kurd-Laßwitz-Preis.